coder/docs/setup/air-gapped/infrastructure.md

 ## Creating the local registry and generating a self-signed certificate

-You will need to create a local registry to store your Coder images and self-signed certificates (you can use self-signed certificates in any environment, but they're required for air-gapped deployments).
+To operate, Coder needs an image registry to store your Coder images.
+Docker's `registry:2` image assumes that HTTPS will be used and supports self-signed certificates.

-You can create your local registry to and your self-signed certificate at the same time:
+Before starting the registry container, create a self-signed certificate at the with a command like:

 ```bash
 export REGISTRY_DOMAINNAME=registry.local